brettchalupa/projectbook/src/games/pong.md

 **The gist**: build a game you control a paddle and can hit a ball to bounce it back.

-Pong!
+_Pong_!
 It goes back decades.
-It's basically simplified tennis.
-Pong has basics of most games: input, movement, collision detection.
+It's basically simplified tennis. _Pong_ has basics of most games: input, movement, collision detection.

 ## Mock-Ups

-I made a single-player game inspired by Pong called Lonely Paddle:
+I made a single-player game inspired by _Pong_ called _Lonely Paddle_:

 ![Screenshot of a game with pixel graphics of a paddle and ball bouncing around a field with smiley face collectibles](./img/lonely-paddle.webp)